OccamNets: Mitigating Dataset Bias by Favoring Simpler Hypotheses: Discussion

 \textbf{Relation to Multi-Hypothesis Models.} Some recent works generate multiple plausible hypotheses~\cite{lee2022diversify,teney2021evading} and use extra information at test time to choose the best hypothesis.
 The techniques include training a set of models with dissimilar input gradients~\cite{teney2021evading} and training multiple prediction heads that disagree on a target distribution~\cite{lee2022diversify}.
 An interesting extension of \gls*{OccamNets} could be making diverse predictions through the multiple exits and through CAMs that focus on different visual regions.
 This could help avoid discarding complex features in favor of simpler ones~\cite{shah2020pitfalls}.
 This may also help with under-specified tasks, where there are equally viable ways of making the predictions~\cite{lee2022diversify}.

-\textbf{Other Architectures and Tasks.} We tested \gls*{OccamNets} implemented with CNNs; however, they may provide significant benefits to other neural network architectures as well.
+\textbf{Other Architectures and Tasks.} We tested \gls*{OccamNets} implemented with CNNs; however, they may be beneficial to other architectures as well.
 The ability to exit dynamically could be used with transformers, graph neural networks, and feed-forward networks more generally.
 There is some evidence already for this on natural language inference tasks, where early exits improved robustness in a transformer architecture~\cite{zhou2020bert}.
 While the spatial bias is more vision specific, it could be readily integrated into recent non-CNN approaches for image classification~\cite{dosovitskiy2020image,liu2021swin,tolstikhin2021mlp,yu2021metaformer}.